Matrix Decomposition and Applications: Existence of Bidiagonal Decomposition: Three Approaches

-in which case, $\bL_1(\bA^\top\bH_1^\top)$ will introduce zeros in the first column of $(\bA^\top\bH_1^\top)$ below entry (2,1), i.e., reflect $\bar{\bz}_1$ to $r_1\be_1$.
-The first row of $(\bA^\top\bH_1^\top)$ will not be affected at all and kept unchanged by Remark~\ref{remark:left-right-identity} (p.~\pageref{remark:left-right-identity}) such that the zeros introduced in Step 1.1) will be kept.
-And we can easily verify that both $\bL_1$ and $\widetilde{\bL}_1$ are orthogonal matrices and they are symmetric (from the definition of the Householder reflector).

-Come back to the original \textit{untransposed} matrix $\bH_1\bA$, multiply on the right by $\bL_1^\top$ is to introduce zeros in the first row to the right of entry (1,2).
-Again, following the example above, a $7\times 5$ matrix is shown as follows where $\boxtimes$ represents a value that is not necessarily zero, and \textbf{boldface} indicates the value has just been changed.
+Returning to the original (untransposed) matrix $\bH_1\bA$, multiplying on the right by $\bL_1^\top$ introduces zeros in the first row to the right of entry $(1,2)$.
+To illustrate, using the same $7\times 5$ matrix, the transformation is shown below:

-In short, $\bH_1\bA\bL_1^\top$ finishes the first step to introduce zeros for the first column and the first row of $\bA$.
+In summary, $\bH_1\bA\bL_1^\top$ achieves the first step by introducing zeros to both the first column and the first row of $\bA$.
 The second step is similar, which introduces zeros to both the second column and the second row of $\bA$.